MCAT Prep Workshop 2016-2017

-Are you preparing to take the MCAT?
-Register for the Health Professions and Prelaw Center's MCAT Workshop to help you prepare to take the MCAT in spring or summer 2014.
+Are you preparing to take the MCAT exam?
+Register for the Health Professions and Prelaw Center's MCAT Prep Workshop to help you prepare to take the exam in spring or summer 2017.

-The teachers of our workshop are all experienced college instructors, with expertise in their respective areas of MCAT preparation.
+The teachers of our workshop are experienced college instructors with expertise in their respective areas of MCAT preparation.
 Please see the teacher biographies below for more information.

-Please note that the MCAT Prep Workshop is not a substitute for completing premed coursework in the sciences.
-The approach of the course assumes that students have completed, or are in the process of completing, premed coursework in biology, chemistry, and physics that covers the basic concepts that appear on the MCAT exam.
-The course focuses on further developing a student's problem-solving and independent reasoning skills.
+Please note that the HPPLC MCAT Prep Workshop is not a substitute for completing college-level coursework in the content areas covered on the MCAT exam.
+The approach of the course assumes that students have completed, or are in the process of completing, coursework that covers the basic concepts that appear on the MCAT exam.
+The MCAT Prep Course focuses on further developing a student's problem-solving and independent reasoning skills.

 Not every student will need to enroll in a prep course in order to succeed on the MCAT.
 Whether you are enrolled in our MCAT Prep Course or not, you are welcome to meet with a premed advisor to discuss strategies for MCAT preparation.
-Just call 855-1873 to schedule an appointment.
+We want you to succeed!

 |Times||Monday nights or Wednesday nights, 6:30 PM to 9:30 PM (students have the option of registering for either the Monday or Wednesday session).|

-Registration takes place in-person only, on a first-come first-served basis, and takes place in Maxwell Hall 010.
-Unfortunately, we cannot take registrations by telephone, fax, or email.
+Registration for the course will begin in September.
+If you would like to register, please stop by the HPPLC office in Maxwell Hall 010 or send email to firstname.lastname@example.org.
+To complete your registration you will need to submit a signed Tuition Deduction Authorization form to HPPLC that will be provided to you.
+Registration takes place on a first-come, first-served basis.
+Unfortunately, we cannot take registrations by telephone.
 Charges will be made to your bursar account AFTER the first class meeting.
-Please read the instructions regarding the withdrawal policy on the registration form when you come to the HPPLC office to register.
+Please read the instructions regarding the withdrawal policy on the registration form when you register for the course.
 The withdrawal policy will be strictly enforced.